 Official site: http://www.parks.ca.gov/?page_id=644

-4. Festival of Arts and Pageant of the Masters
+5. Festival of Arts and Pageant of the Masters

-A beloved summer event in Orange County, Pageant of the Masters brings classic paintings to life with live actors and a full orchestra.
-Hosted by the Festival of Arts, the large outdoor seating area surrounding the stage invites guests to spread out a blanket and get comfortable late into the summer evening.
+Shows run nightly throughout the summer, typically between early June and all the way through August.
+The large outdoor seating area surrounding the stage invites guests to spread out a blanket and get comfortable late into the summer evening.
 Other attractions and reasons to arrive early include the Festival Art Show featuring fine art from local California artists.

 Adjacent to the Festival of Arts and Pageant of the Masters facility, the Laguna Playhouse is another top-rated attraction providing evening entertainment.
 This historic theater is well known in the region for bringing in top names in talent, as well as offering a year-round selection of plays, musicals, comedians, and family-friendly performances.
 For budding thespians, the Laguna Playhouse Youth Theatre offers some limelight for young actors and actresses.

 Address: 650 Laguna Canyon Road, Laguna Beach, California

 Victoria Beach is yet another stunning stretch of sand in Laguna Beach with some extra notoriety.
 It's a stunning slice of ocean paradise and is home to the unique "Pirate Tower" affixed to a cliffside.
 This photogenic feature was part of the original mansion atop the cliff, allowing the owners a twisting passage to the beach.

 The Pirate Tower, also known as "La Tour," is on the north side of Victoria Beach, next to a circular man-made pool that fills with ocean water.
 The sand is sprawling and wide to the south, eventually connecting to Aliso Creek and Aliso Beach.
 Here, unlimited spots invite space to lay down the towel and enjoy the day.